 Dog Bite Lawyer St. Paul, MN

 Being bitten by a dog can be a scary, traumatic experience.
 Many dog bite victims may not realize the extent of their legal rights.
 In Minnesota, dogs are considered property, so the dog’s owner is liable for any harm the dog causes.
-A dog bite can cause serious harm and permanent scarring.
+A dog bite can cause serious injuries and permanent scarring.
 You have the right to demand the dog’s owner fully compensate you for all necessary medical care and other damages.

 Plaintiffs in a dog bite claim may be unfairly blamed for being bitten.
-If you’ve been bitten by a dog, let a St. Paul, MN, dog bite lawyer from Bennerotte & Associates, P.A., stand up for your rights and represent you throughout the litigation process.
+If you’ve been bitten by a dog, let our St. Paul, MN dog bite lawyer from Bennerotte & Associates, P.A., stand up for your rights and represent you throughout the litigation process.
 We believe in getting justice for injured victims like you, and you can learn more about your rights in a free consultation with one of our attorneys.
 Call today!

-A St. Paul Dog Bite Lawyer Protects Your Rights
+Our St. Paul Dog Bite Lawyer Protects Your Rights

 Most dogs go their entire lives without any incidence of violence or threats – but not all dogs do.
 A dog bite is a scary, painful experience.
 Injuries from a dog bite can be serious.
 The edges of a bite wound are more difficult to suture than other injuries, and the risk of infection is high.
 Some victims may have permanent nerve and muscle damage, while others have deep scarring or disfigurement.
 Worst of all, the owner may unfairly blame you for the dog’s attack.